wcysai/starter-hugo-academic/content/publication/he2022sampling/index.md

 publication: To appear in **FOCS 2022*

 abstract: We give a fast algorithm for sampling uniform solutions of *general* constraint satisfaction problems (CSPs) in a local lemma regime.
-The expected running time of our algorithm is near-linear in $n$ and a fixed polynomial in $\Delta$, where $n$ is the number of variables and $\Delta$ is the max degree of constraints.
+The expected running time of our algorithm is near-linear in n and a fixed polynomial in Delta, where n is the number of variables and Delta is the max degree of constraints.
-Previously, up to similar conditions, sampling algorithms with running time polynomial in both $n$ and $\Delta$, only existed for the almost atomic case, where each constraint is violated by a small number of forbidden local configurations.
+Previously, up to similar conditions, sampling algorithms with running time polynomial in both n and Delta, only existed for the almost atomic case, where each constraint is violated by a small number of forbidden local configurations.